 BlogCoupons

-Spot & Tango and Ollie are 2 of the biggest names in the fresh dog food industry.
+Spot & Tango and Ollie are among the biggest names in the fresh dog food industry.
 Both feature a subscription-based service and only work with 100% human-grade ingredients to create high-quality recipes for pups everywhere.

-The 2 services are neck-and-neck, so it may be difficult to choose between them.
-Ultimately, the decision comes down to your pooch’s taste preferences, but there are a few other details to take into account.
+The services are neck-and-neck in terms of quality, so it may be difficult to choose between them.
+Ultimately, the decision comes down to your pooch’s taste preferences, but there are a few specific details to take into account.

-My extensive research places Ollie as the top dog, as it offers a more diverse menu by combining fresh and dry recipes.
+My extensive research places Ollie on top, as it offers a more diverse menu by combining fresh and dry recipes.
 However, Spot & Tango comes in a very close second.
 If you’re on the fence, make sure to read until the end to see which is a better fit for your pet.

 At a Glance: Who Won Each Category?